 Weasel image by Mark Hill

 Many mammals, by their nature, are scarcely seen at Paxton Pits – but they are there!
-For most species, the best chance is around dawn or dusk, since many are nocturnal.
+For most species, the best chance is around dawn or dusk, since many are nocturnal, but they can be found at any time.

 - Rabbits are the most frequently seen species, especially in the open, sandy areas near Hayden Hide.